Key derivation

 Nonce extension

-Unlike XSalsa20 (used by crypto_box_* and crypto_secretbox_*) and XChaCha20, ciphers such as AES-GCM and ChaCha20 require a nonce too short to be chosen randomly (64 or 96 bits).
+Unlike AEGIS-256, XSalsa20 (used by crypto_box_* and crypto_secretbox_*) and XChaCha20, ciphers such as AES-GCM and ChaCha20 require a nonce too short to be chosen randomly (64 or 96 bits).
 With 96-bit random nonces, 2^32 encryptions is the limit before the probability of duplicate nonces becomes too high.

 Using a counter instead of random nonces prevents this.
 However, keeping a state is not always an option, especially with offline protocols.